This page contains the following information;

 We offer a suite of subjects and non-assessed activities to foster this development, providing students with a variety of skills for the next stage in their education or careers, you will find more information about these in our Enrichment Curriculum Booklet below;

-- November 2019: All Year 11 students receive guidance meetings from some members of SLT and the Sixth Form Team.
-SPR1 projections will be discussed.
-Sixth Form Information Evening - 13th November, from 6pm to 9pm - This is an opportunity for parents and students to discuss options and Sixth Form courses with the Sixth Form Team and subject staff.
+- November 2021: All Year 11 students receive guidance meetings from some members of SLT and the Sixth Form Team.
+GCSE projections will be discussed.
+Sixth Form Open Evening – 10th November - This is an opportunity for parents and students to find out more about Sixth Form courses.

-- January 2020: Application forms, together with photographs, must be returned no later than 31st January.
-These will be sent to faculty areas to confirm acceptance.
-Relevant staff will sign their application form.
+- January 2022: Applications must be completed no later than 31st January 2022.
+These will be reviewed by faculty areas to confirm acceptance.

-- April to July 2020: Some applicants will receive additional meetings to discuss course choices / changes, potential clashes or suitability (for example, if SPR / report projections have changed).
-Students who have not been offered a place but now meet the entrance requirements (SPR4 / latest school report) may wish to have their applications reconsidered.
+- April to July 2022: Some applicants might receive additional meetings to discuss course choices/changes, potential clashes or suitability (for example, if SPR/report projections have changed).
+Students who have not been offered a place but now meet the entrance requirements (SPR/latest school report) may wish to have their applications reconsidered.

-- July 2020: Timetable rollover when new Year 12 students will begin their courses and A Level summer preparation work will be distributed to students.
+- July 2022: Timetable rollover when new Y12 students will begin their courses and A Level/ Level 3 Vocational summer preparation work will be distributed to students.

-- August 2020: GCSE Results Day – Thursday 20th August.
-If students achieve suitable grades they should complete the transition form in their GCSE packs (internal) or download it from the bottom of this page.
+If students achieve suitable grades they should complete the transition form in their GCSE packs (internal) or download it from the website (admissions).
 A formal offer will then be made.
-If students who were rejected achieve results that meet the entrance requirements, they will be interviewed on Thursday 20th and Friday 21st August to discuss a place (subject to availability).
-If students do not achieve the required results, then applicants will also be interviewed provisionally on Thursday 20th and Friday 21st August, following receipt of their GCSE results.
+If students who did not receive a conditional offer, achieve results that meet the entrance requirements, they will be interviewed on Thursday 25th and Friday 26th August to discuss a place (subject to availability).
+If students do not achieve the required results, then applicants will also be interviewed provisionally on Thursday 25th and Friday 26th August, following receipt of their GCSE results.
 If a student wishes to change a subject or request a place on a course where they have not met the entry requirements, decisions will be made by the faculty.
 Please be aware, that this might not be possible until when school restarts in September.